 How To Do A Perfect Needlepoint Basketweave Stitch

-Needlepoint basketweave stitch is a must-learn stitch for beautiful needlepoint results.
+Basketweave is a must-learn stitch for smooth, even stitches, and beautiful needlepoint results.

-Creating a needlepoint basketweave stitch might seem confusing at first but with a bit of practice it will become second nature.
+Creating a needlepoint basketweave stitch can seem confusing at first but with a bit of practice becomes second nature.

 The stitch gets its name from the basketweave pattern that is formed on the back of the canvas.